What is a Custody Evaluation?

 What does a Custody Evaluator do?

-- Investigating each party’s ability to raise and care for the children.
+- Investigates each parent’s ability to raise and care for the children.

-- Determining what custody arrangement would be in the best interests of the children.
+- Determines what custody and parenting time arrangement is in the best interests of the children.

 How much does a Custody Evaluation cost in Minnesota?

-The custody evaluator almost always collects an advance retainer for his/her services.
-The custody evaluator typically requires an initial retainer of $2,500 – $5,000.
+The custody evaluator almost always collects an advance retainer.
+This typically ranges from $2,500 to $5,000.

-The custody evaluator may bill at an hourly rate, with fees similar to an attorney’s hourly rate or charge a flat, one-time fee for service.
+The custody evaluator may bill at an hourly rate, with fees similar to an attorney’s.
+Some, on the other hand, charge a flat, one-time fee.

-Total costs for a custody evaluation range from $3,000 at the low end to over $10,000 depending on the case and the custody evaluator.
-For example, custody evaluators from the department of court services typically charge less than private custody evaluators.
+Total costs for a custody evaluation range from $5,000 to over $15,000, depending on the case and the evaluator’s fees.

 Who pays for the Custody Evaluation?

-Most typically, the parties split the costs of the custody evaluation 50/50.
-However, the court has to take into consideration the parties ability to pay.
+Most typically, parents split the costs of an evaluation 50/50.
+However, the court can consider each parent’s ability to pay.

-Sometimes the cost of the custody evaluation, coupled with other legal costs, motivates the parties to agree on a custody and parenting time schedule between themselves.
+Sometimes, custody evaluation costs coupled with other legal costs motivate parents to agree on a custody and parenting time schedule instead of using an evaluator.

 What happens during a Custody Evaluation?

-The custody evaluator may also review documentation including communications between the parties, legal documentation, physical and mental health records, criminal records, and any other documentation deemed important.
+The evaluator may review documentation.
+This includes communications between parents, legal documents, physical and mental health records, school records, criminal records, and any other documentation he or she deems important.

-Once the custody evaluator has collected all of the information, s/he will often provide a short verbal report for the parties and their attorneys.
-If the parties can settle based on this information, the evaluator doesn’t need to do anything else.
+Once the evaluator collects all of this information, he or she will often provide a short oral report for parents and their attorneys.
+In this case, if parents can settle based on this information, the evaluator’s job is done.

 What’s in the Custody Evaluator’s Report?